Many people have tried a famous Big Mac at McDonald’s fast food restaurants at least once in their lives (even though

-However, the hryvnia is much cheaper in Forex – about 25.65 hryvnias per US dollar.
+However, the ruble is much cheaper in Forex – about 61.43 ruble per US dollar.
 Therefore, we can conclude that the Russian currency is undervalued by the market by almost 61.24%.

-In the list of world’s most undervalued currencies, Russian ruble and the Ukrainian hryvnia are accompanied by the Malaysian ringgit (undervalued by 62.8%), the South African rand (by 61.9%), and the Romanian leu (by 61.6%).
-Notably, the currencies of India, Pakistan, Philippines, and other low-income countries are not in the top five most undervalued currencies in 2019.
+In the list of world’s most undervalued currencies, Russian ruble and the south african rand are accompanied by the turkish lira (undervalued by 61.04%), the romanian leu (by 61.02%), and the azerbaijani manat (by 58.94%).
+Notably, the currencies of India, Pakistan, Philippines, and other low-income countries are not in the top five most undervalued currencies in 2020.

 As for the most highly valued currencies, the statistics by countries shows that the world’s most overvalued (expensive) currency is the Swiss franc.

 Considering that Big Mac costs 6.91 francs in Switzerland, the USD/CHF rate expressed in the Big Mac Index terms should be 1.14 francs per dollar.
 However, the value of this pair is currently quoted around 0.94 in Forex, which makes the Swiss currency overvalued by the market by 20.94%.

 Norwegian krone overvalued by the market by 4.25%.
 Swedish krona overvalued by the market by 0.80%.
 Besides the lebanese pound and swedish krona, The Economist’s experts identified other overvalued currency in their previous rating – Swedish krona.
 However, today, things are not the same for these currency as well – they have also become undervalued, although not as much as the rand and ruble.